josephseverino/Greedy-bandit/README.md

 - [x] Introduction
 - [ ] Explore large and small values of Epsilon
 - [ ] Explore normal distributions with closer means
-- [ ] Explore variance
-- [ ] Generalize agent based on exploration
-- [ ] Use non-parametized tests to estimated means of bandits
 - [ ] Conclusion of my findings